2023 Saltsburg, PA Swim Camp Series

 Click the “Curriculum Menu” below for more details about each Swim Camp!

--> Availability in each swim camp is limited to 24 participants to ensure the highest level learning experience!
+-> Availability in session is limited to 24 participants to ensure the best learning experience!

 -> SAVE when you purchase the “Full Camp Bundle” for your swimmer's age group!